Neckbreaker: Snap swinging neckbreaker

 The standard version of this move is in a style similar to that of a swinging neckbreaker, in which the wrestler holds them in a front facelock, keeping their heads side by side under each other shoulder.
 At this point the attacking wrestler swings inward as they dive to the ground, twisting on the opponent's neck and in the process, driving their neck and shoulders into the ground.

 An elevated version first sees the attacking wrestler raise an opponent off the ground, often using a suplex lift, to place the opponent's leg on the top ring rope so that they are face-down while the wrestler holds them in a front facelock, keeping their heads side by side under each other shoulder, making the wrestler the only other thing than the ring ropes keeping the opponent off the ground.
 At this point the attacking wrestler swings inward as they dive to the ground, twisting on the opponent's neck and in the process lifting the opponent's entire body off the rope, driving their neck and shoulders into the ground.
 A double team version of this move also exists.
 This is also a variant of the Whiplash in which a wrestler lifts up their opponent like a suplex and then swings them around into a neckbreaker.
 This move is similar to the Swinging Vertical Suplex.
 This move is being used by Dustin Rhodes as the Final Cut in WWE as Goldust or the Final Reckoning in AEW.
 Nikki Cross currently uses this move as her finisher.
 She calls it Whiplash.

 Another slight variation of the (standing) whiplash move sees the attacking wrestler hook both the opponent's legs (as in a cradle suplex) while keeping both their heads side by side under each other shoulder before then performing the whiplash.

-Elias Samson uses this as his finisher, calling it the Drift Away.
+Elias uses this as his finisher, calling it the Drift Away.